MindovgTell/GrossPitaevskiEQ/README.md

 # Gross-Pitaevskii Equation Solver

-This project provides tools for numerically solving the Gross-Pitaevskii equation, a nonlinear Schrödinger equation commonly used in Bose-Einstein condensate simulations.
-It implements both the Crank-Nicolson finite difference scheme and the Split Step method for efficient and accurate time evolution.
+This project provides tools for numerically solving the extended Gross-Pitaevskii equation, a nonlinear Schrödinger equation commonly used in Bose-Einstein condensate simulations.
+It implements both the Crank-Nicolson finite difference scheme and the Split Step method for efficient and accurate approximation of the ground state of the system and time evolution, respectively.

 ## Mathematical Formulation